Southern Siberian rainforest: Geography

 The southern Siberian rainforest is primarily located within the Altai and Sayan mountain ranges across a range of elevations.
 Geographic features that the forest extends onto include high mountains and ridges as well as valleys carved by glaciers and river basins.
-The forest-steppe ecotone occurs at elevations as low as 250 to 300 metres (820 feet to 985 feet) while the forest-tundra boundary is between 1600 and 1800 metres (5250 feet to 5905 feet).
+The forest-steppe ecotone occurs at elevations as low as 250 to 300 metres (820 feet to 985 feet) while the forest-tundra ecotone is between 1600 and 1800 metres (5250 feet to 5905 feet).
 The Katun and Biya Rivers, two tributaries of the Ob River that originate in the Altai Mountains, flow through the region.

 Flora

-Flora in the region represent a combination of species from four biomes: taiga, сool-temperate forests, tundra and steppe and are more diverse than flora of many of the surrounding areas.
+Flora in the region represent a combination of species from four biomes: taiga, temperate forests, tundra, and steppe, and are more diverse than flora of many of the surrounding areas.
 The trees include a mix of coniferous and broadleaf tree species.
 These include Scots pine, silver birch, Eurasian aspen, Siberian pine, Siberian fir, Siberian spruce and Siberian linden.
 The hemiboreal zones are dominated by Scots Pine and silver birch in wet areas.
 Moss cover is present, but sparse.
 Dry areas are dominated by either Scots pine or Siberian larch depending on temperature.
 Siberian larch is typically more prevalent in cooler areas while warmer and drier areas favor Scots pine.
 Siberian larch also dominates the forest-steppe ecotone.
 Epiphyte species include multiple genera of lichen.
 These include nitrophyte genera such as Physcia and Melanelia, acidophytes such as Usnea and Bryoria and other genera including Hypogymnia and Sticta.
 Understory plants include Eurasian baneberry, European wild ginger, Baikal anemone, golden saxifrage, bittercress and grasses of the genera Carex, Brachypodium and Calamagrostis.